 - Cold Ingredients: This is one of the secret to a flaky Scones just like with biscuit and pie crust.
 Eggs, cream/milk/water should be cold not only the butter.
 Using cold ingredients prevents the butter from melting before the scones are baked, leaving it instead to melt in the oven and create a super-flaky end result

 - No Over Mixing: Just like when making bread over mixing could result to a tough scones.
 This is why it is very important to handle the dough with care, slightly and gradually push it around but do not knead it too much to make the texture smooth.
 Stop as soon as you are able to gather it up together.
-With scones, lumps and bumps is perfectly fine, in fact, it is advisable.
+With scones, lumps and bumps is perfectly fine, it gave the scone a more rustic look

 - Chill or Freeze Before Baking: The dough will soften as you handle it because of the warmth of your hands, so as extra precaution, chilling it or even freezing it before baking is highly recommended for a flaky texture.